St Stephen's Green: History

 Access to the Green was restricted to local residents, until 1877, when Parliament passed an Act to reopen St Stephen's Green to the public, at the initiative of Sir A.E.
 Guinness, a member of the Guinness brewing family who lived at St Anne's Park, Raheny and at Ashford Castle.
 He later paid for the laying out of the Green in approximately its current form, which took place in 1880, and gave it to the Corporation, as representatives of the people.
 By way of thanks, the city commissioned a statue of him, which faces the College of Surgeons.
-His brother Edward lived at Iveagh House, which his descendants gave in 1939 to the Department of External Affairs (now the Department of Foreign Affairs).
+His brother Edward lived at Iveagh House, which his descendants gave in 1939 to the Department of External Affairs (now the Department of Foreign Affairs and Trade).

 During the Easter Rising of 1916, a group of rebels made up mainly of members of the Irish Citizen Army, under the command of Commandant Michael Mallin, his second-in-command Kit Poole, and Constance Markievicz, established a position in St Stephen's Green.
 They numbered between 200 and 250.
 They confiscated motor vehicles to establish roadblocks on the streets that surround the park, and dug defensive positions in the park itself.
 This approach differed from that of taking up positions in buildings, adopted elsewhere in the city.
 It proved to have been unwise when elements of the British Army took up positions in the Shelbourne Hotel, at the northeastern corner of St Stephen's Green, overlooking the park, from which they could shoot down into the entrenchments.
 Finding themselves in a weak position, the Volunteers withdrew to the Royal College of Surgeons on the west side of the Green.
 During the Rising, gunfire was temporarily halted to allow the park's groundsman to feed the local ducks.

+A statue of Archibald Montgomerie, 13th Earl of Eglinton by Patrick MacDowell was erected on the North side of the green in 1866.
+It was destroyed in an explosion by the IRA which injured gardaí and civilians in 1958 and the remains were dismantled.

 The park is now operated by the Office of Public Works (OPW) on behalf of the Irish state.